LucianBuzzo/Homestead/README.md

 Players start by placing their tokens on the game the board.
 The game is divided into rounds, and each round consists of every player taking a turn.

 - When it's a player's turn, they roll a die to determine how many spaces they can move their token around the board.
-They can only move horizontally or vertically, and not diagonally.
+They can move horizontally, vertically, and diagonally.
 - A player cannot finish their turn on a space that is already occupied by another player's token.
 - Once per turn, a player can choose to
-  a) plant a crop on a space that is adjacent (horizontally or vertically) to their token.
+  - Plant: plants up to two crops on spaces that are adjacent (horizontally, vertically or diagonally) to their token.
 Place a counter on that space to represent the crop.
-  b) harvest a crop on a space that is adjacent (horizontally or vertically) to their token.
+  - Harvest: any fully grown crop the player moves through this turn is harvested.
 Harvested crops go into the players' food pile, and the crop counter is removed from the board.
+  - Water: any crop the player moves through this turn is watered.
+Watered crops grow one stage.
-- A player can only plant one crop per turn.
+  - If a player rolls a 6 on their turn, they can plant and harvest in the same turn.

 ## Weather & Crop Growth